tellsiddh/blog.tellsiddh.github.io/_posts/2025-07-04-vector-database-broke.md

 }
 ```

-This was the index that was causing the issue.
+This was the index that was causing the issue (SPECULATION: but semi confirmed by aws on the chime call).
 The support team tried to reassign the shard, but it was still failing with the same error.
 This was an internal AWS index that is used to store the security configuration for the cluster.
 It was not able to migrate to the new nodes and was causing the cluster to be stuck in a state where it was unable to access any indices.

 ---